etc5523-2021/blog-kien16699/README.md

 This assessment is due Fri Sep 17 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is the Netherlands.

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in https://ilbloggo.netlify.app/posts/2021-09-12-looks-like-stroopwafels-back-on-the-menu-boys/

 - [ ] Selected a new country
 - [ ] Data Story 1